-Do you have an exciting idea about a new business or venture?
+Are you an individual, group or community group with an exciting idea about a new business or venture?

-To be eligible to receive the support, you must live within rural Gwynedd (any part of Gwynedd except for Bangor).
+To be eligible to receive the support of Llwyddo yng Ngwynedd, you must live within rural Gwynedd (any part of Gwynedd except for Bangor).

-(Note that the funding for the Enable Rural Toursim and rural economy have now been fully allocated.
-Financial assistance is still available thorugh the Farming families fund, for members of farming families wishing to diverisfy into non-agricultural activities)
+(Note that the funding for the Enable Rural Tourism and rural economy have now been fully allocated.
+Financial assistance is still available through the Farming families fund, for members of farming families wishing to diversify into non-agricultural activities)

 Rural economy, rural tourism and farming families - this project offers practical support to new businesses, small existing businesses who are venturing to a new field, or community groups who are based on a farm.
 The support available includes: